-Paws b [pause & b] is a leading mindfulness curriculum for children aged 7 -11 in schools.
-Paws b was developed in 2012 by MiSP, Tabitha Sawyer and Rhian Roxburgh, teachers at Ysgol Pen Y Bryn and Sarah Silverton, a senior mindfulness teacher and trainer with the Centre for Mindfulness Research and Practice at Bangor University in Wales.
+Paws b [pause be] is a leading mindfulness curriculum for children aged 7 -11 in schools and was initially developed in collaboration with experienced primary school teachers at Pen y Bryn school and senior mindfulness teachers and researchers at the Centre for Mindfulness Research and Practice at Bangor University in Wales.

 Each Paws b lesson (six one-hour lessons, or twelve 30-minute lessons) is expertly crafted for use in the classroom to teach a distinct mindfulness skill.

 Let’s explore our amazing brain!

 - Exploring how mindfulness can help us to train our minds to change our brain.

 - Introducing 4 key areas of the brain, beginning with the Prefrontal Cortex

 - Learning how mindfulness can help us to concentrate when we need to

 - Recognising the choices we make each day and the impact these have on our lives